iExecBlockchainComputing/iexec-sdk/README.md

 ## Katacoda

-Katacoda is an in-browser terminal that allows you to remotely follow tutorials without installing the SDK on your machine: https://www.katacoda.com/sulliwane/scenarios/sdk-v2-tutorial
+Katacoda is an in-browser terminal that allows you to remotely follow tutorials without the need to install the SDK on your machine: https://www.katacoda.com/sulliwane/scenarios/sdk-v2-tutorial

 ## Text